 I’d originally planned to climb up to Loughrigg fell and visit the nearby tarn, but I woke up to the fog again.
 I walked partway up the fell and was greeted with the fog, which I couldn’t see 6 foot in front of me and the path I was walking was narrow, to say the least.
 It would have been rather foolish for me to climb a fell in those conditions, especially for somebody who had never been up a fell before.
 I’d only saw a few days earlier, a story on the news about somebody getting rescued by mountain rescue, in a location not far from where I am.

 I decided to stay down low on the edge of Lake Windermere where the fog was the clearest.
 I could only imagine that there might have been an excellent view above the fog if you got high enough.
 One for another day I think!

-I spent a good 2 or 3 hours sat in the same spot, with the goodies from my YHA Packed Lunch, it was like being back at school.
-Its great knowing that you have all day just to photograph, experiment and work an area without the stress of wondering what’s going on in the world.
+I spent a good 2 or 3 hours sitting in the same spot, with the goodies from my YHA Packed Lunch, it was like being back at school.
+It’s great knowing that you have all day just to photograph, experiment and work in an area without the stress of wondering what’s going on in the world.
 It’s very relaxing.

-So vlog #1 done.
+So vlog #1 is done.
 I went back to the YHA had a rest for an hour or so, grabbed a brew, and warmed up a little, it was lovely conditions but cold.
-I spent that hour to weigh up the conditions for the evening and consider my plan for the sunset that evening.
+I spent that hour weighing up the conditions for the evening and considering my plan for the sunset that evening.
 I was thinking I wasn’t going to get much of a sunset in this fog.
 Boy, was I wrong?